Welcome to today's edition of the Rush 24-7 podcast.

 Well, they're saying it all over MSNBC that you did.

-I think what I actually said was during the course of the program yesterday that McCain's gonna throw Huckabee overboard now that he doesn't need him.
+I think what I actually said was during the course of the program yesterday that McCain's going to throw Huckabee overboard now that he doesn't need him.

-This so from the endorsement of Hill, the fundraiser of Hillary to this, your host being misrepresented profoundly on the drive by a media.
+So from the endorsement of the fundraiser of Hillary to this, your host being misrepresented profoundly on the drive by media.

-Also Chris Jeff Freeland from the Financial Times, and Matthews says, what's Huckabee's uh stake on the in your black eye?
+And Matthews says, what's Huckabee's stake in your black eye?

 To rally people like Rush Limbaugh.